How Did Warren Buffett Make His First Million?

-Warren Buffett was born August 30, 1930 in Omaha, NE.
+Warren Buffett was born on August 30, 1930, in Omaha, NE.
 He is considered one of the most successful investors in the world and has a net worth of over $100B as of April 2021.

 In 1954 at age 24, one of his first jobs was working at Benjamin Graham’s investment partnership for a salary of $12,000/year USD ($120,000/year in 2021 dollars).
 Graham was one of Buffett’s professors at Columbia Business School.

-In 1956 Graham retired and closed his partnership and Warren established Buffett Partnership Ltd which was essentially a wealth management firm.
+In 1956.
+Graham retired and closed his partnership, and Warren established Buffett Partnership Ltd, which was essentially a wealth management firm.
 Unlike today where most wealth management firms charge approximately 1% – 2% AUM (Assets Under Management), Warren charged 0% AUM but took 25% of any commissions beyond 6% cumulative return.
 The firm’s average returns from 1957 through 1968 were 31.6% with no negative years.
 His strategy, as learned from Benjamin Graham, was to buy a small portfolio of On Sale stocks.
-Benjamin Graham has recommended owning between 10 and 30 stocks whereas Warren Buffett has recommended owning even less.
+Benjamin Graham has recommended owning between 10 and 30 stocks, whereas Warren Buffett has recommended owning even fewer stocks.
 The key to finding great businesses is to calculate the sticker price (intrinsic value) of a stock and make sure you buy that stock for 50% off or in other words, a 50% Margin of Safety of 50%).
 Essentially it’s like buying $10 bills for $5.

 In 1957 at age 27, he bought his five-bedroom stucco house in Omaha, NE, for $31,500 ($357,000 in 2023 dollars).
 He still lives in the same house as of 2023.

-In 1959, at age 29, he met future business partner Charlie Munger.
+In 1959, at age 29, he met his future business partner Charlie Munger.

 In 1962 at age 32, he made his first million.
 His net worth exceeded $1 million dollars ($9M in 2021 dollars) due to the commissions from Buffett Partnership Ltd.

-As we all know, his momentum of wealth building had just began.
+As we all know, his momentum of wealth-building had just begun.

 In 1962, he began buying shares of Berkshire Hathaway, which at the time was a textile manufacturing company founded in 1839.